xpack/vscode-xpack-extension-ts/README.md

 ## Disclaimer

-The xPack project does not introduce a new package format, but inherits from the simplicity of **npm**; it adds a few more definitions to `package.json`, but otherwise it uses exactly the same project format as **npm**; **xPacks are actually npm packages**, and can be stored in usual Git repositories, or even published on [npmjs.com](https://www.npmjs.com/search?q=xpack) or compatible servers.
+The xPack project does not introduce a new package format, but inherits the simplicity of **npm**; it adds a few additional definitions to `package.json`, but otherwise uses exactly the same project format as **npm**. **xPacks are actually npm packages**, and can be stored in standard Git repositories, or even published on [npmjs.com](https://www.npmjs.com/search?q=xpack) or compatible servers.

-## Concepts (configurations & actions)
+## Concepts (Configurations & Actions)

-Compared to typical CMake/meson projects, which in most cases use a single build folder, an xPack Managed Build project is by design defined as
+Compared to typical CMake/Meson projects, which in most cases use a single build folder, an xPack Managed Build project is by design defined as